R2RsquaredLSE/web-lines/README.md

 A central bank cross-border liquidity line is an agreement between two central banks to provide a collateralised loan of currency from one to the other.
 They have been around for a long time, but have risen in prominence since the globla financial crisis.
 This dataset provides a comprehensive (to the best of our knolwedge and ability) repository for all lines in place since 2000.
 This dataset was collated from public sources, so it can be **freely used** by other researchers.

+The dataset will be updated regularly to reflect the latest data.
-The dataset was last updated in April 2024 to cover lines in place until December 2023.
-It will be updated regularly to reflect the latest data.
+- **Vintage 1:** The dataset was last updated in April 2024 to cover lines in place until December 2023.

 ---